 "How so?
 I though someone like that would be ideal.
 In other circumstances, of course, not mine."

 "Think about it.
-His nephew rules the East, his niece's husband rules the West.
+His nephew rules the East, his sister's's husband rules the West.
 Potentially, Waylon could end up with two descendants ruling the whole of Agalia.
 I'll not point that out to him if you don't."
 Kerrin laughed.
 "Seriously, Zarsan, any other surprises?
 Now would be a good time to say before I try and negotiate an alternative alliance method."

 "I'd hate a repeat of this mess."
 Zarsan took a deep breath.
 "I'm not married."